Carrrolina/Tip_Calculator/README.md

 # Tip Calculator
-Tip Calculator is an app that I have developed to take my first steps with Android development a while ago.
-When I started the 10D challenge within the DevSpace community, I have managed to do it from scratch.
-Now, this is a more user-friendly and improved version of the app.
+Tip Calculator is an app developed to continue my studies in kotlin.
+It has new features and it calculates any amount of tip desired.
+This is a practical and user-friendly app.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->